-6. Crumble or grate the khoya (mawa or evaporated milk solids) and place aside.
-You will need 1 cup of grated or crumbled khoya.
+6. Finely crumble or grate the Khoya or Mawa (evaporated milk solids) and place aside.
+You will need 1 cup grated or crumbled khoya.

 8. Grease the modak moulds with little ghee and place aside.
 If you are not using modak moulds then skip this step.

 9. Heat a heavy pan or kadai.
-Keep the flame to low and add 1 cup of grated or crumbled khoya.
+Keep the heat to low and add 1 cup grated or crumbled khoya.

-10. Keep stirring the khoya on low flame for 1 to 2 minutes.
+10. Keep stirring the khoya on low heat for 1 to 2 minutes.

-13. Continuously keep stirring this mixture for a minute or two, till sugar dissolves.
+13. Continuously keep stirring this mixture for a minute or two, till the sugar dissolves.

-14. The mixture will change color and become molten and liquid.
+14. The mixture will change color, melt and become liquid.

-15. Now add mango puree.
+15. Now, add the prepared mango pulp.
 If using store brought mango puree, then you can add ½ cup of it.

 16. Stir and mix very well.

-17. Keep stirring the mixture for 6 to 8 minutes on low to medium flame. soon the mixture will begin to thicken.
+17. Keep stirring the mixture for 6 to 8 minutes on low to medium heat.
+Soon the mixture will begin to thicken.

-18. At this stage add 1 generous pinch of saffron strands/kesar (optional) and add ¼ teaspoon cardamom powder (choti elaichi powder).
+18. At this stage, add 1 generous pinch of saffron strands/kesar (optional) and ¼ teaspoon cardamom powder.